 An eligible program is a course of study that leads to a degree or certificate and meets the U.S. Department of Education's requirements for an eligible program.
 (TCA’s are not approved programs).
 You must be enrolled in an eligible program in order to receive Title IV aid.
 A list of eligible programs is available in the Financial Aid Office.

-An educational session that first time Stafford borrowers must fulfill before the loan proceeds can be disbursed.
+An educational session that first time Direct Loan borrowers must fulfill before the loan proceeds can be disbursed.
 The Exit Counseling sessions provides these first time borrowers basic information about student loans and the terms and conditions of the Direct Loan program.
 Entrance Counseling may beaccessed at www.studentloans.gov.

 Financial aid administrator.
 A School representative responsible for and assisting students in interpreting and completing their federal aid.